Cemetery information, cemetery plot maps and online cemetery database.

 Waitaki lakes camping, Boatramps, Duntroon Domain and Dunback Domain camping grounds.

-The Waitaki District lies in the heart of North Otago.
+The Waitaki district stretches all the way from the coastline at Kakanui almost to the foot of Mt Cook, Aoraki.
+It is the only district in the South Island that straddles two regions, lying within both the Otago and Canterbury Regions.
 From the Waitaki River in the north, to Ohau in the west and Flag Swamp in the south, the district has a diverse range of scenery and attractions.

 Information for new residents moving to Waitaki District.